Put-in-Bay History 30 Years Ago Do You Remeber?

-The Township Trustees decided to no longer pay Dr. Heinz Boker the doctor subsidy of $250.
+The Township Trustees decided to pay no longer Dr. Heinz Boker the doctor subsidy of $250.
 They could not afford both a doctor and an EMS program.
 Kendra Koehler was the president of the Board of Public Affairs, the three-member group in charge of the water and sewer in the Village.
 Among those working on the research vessel, Hydra was Capt.
 Pat Chrysler.
-Conrad Sherman was also helping with getting the boat ready for its next trip out.
-The level of water in the lake was of concern due to it being so high.
+Conrad Sherman was also helping get the boat ready for its next trip.
+The lake’s water level was of concern due to it being so high.

 The Juniors and Seniors at Put-in-Bay High School held their banquet at the Crescent Tavern.
 For the evening’s entertainment, the students imitated some of the teachers.
 The first patrols of Put-in-Bay harbor began with the Village’s new police boat.
 Pat Dailey returned to the Beer Barrel Saloon for his seventh season.
 Ken Turvey was running the Wharfside.
 He had a sign in the window that read, “The only shop in the water.”
 It referred to the fact that the shop was flooded due to the high water level in Lake Erie.

-A few island businesses from May 1985 you might remember are The Lone Willow, Bay Peds, Sunshine Services, the Commodore Motel, Bay Burger, Blatt’s Bakery, the Snack House, A Stitch in Thyme, The Cellar Cache, Cooper’s Restaurant and Tavern, Victory Park Motel and Cottages, CC Deli and Carry-Out, Eriksen Construction, Greiner Construction and Retrospect.
+A few island businesses from history 30 years ago May 1985 you might remember are The Lone Willow, Bay Peds, Sunshine Services, the Edgewater Hotel Bay Burger, Blatt’s Bakery, the Snack House, A Stitch in Thyme, The Cellar Cache, Cooper’s Restaurant and Tavern, Victory Park Motel and Cottages, CC Deli and Carry-Out, Eriksen Construction, Greiner Construction, and Retrospect.